qasimkhalid/SBEO/Competency Questions.md

         }
         ```

-        * ii.
-What is the length and width of all corridors (excluding corridor segments)?
+        * What is the length and width of all corridors (excluding corridor segments)?

          ```
         SELECT ?corridor ?length ?width